Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 Supporting Pea Plants

 When it comes to supporting peas, the best method I have found in over 20 years is using chicken wire stretched between two strong posts.
-Dwarf peas will grow up to four feet (120cm) netting, with taller peas using two rows of netting making a height of 8ft (240cm).
-Just put your pots in front of the netting.
+Dwarf peas will grow up to four feet (up to 120cm) netting, with taller peas using two rows of netting making a height of 8ft (240cm).

 The second method I have used successfully for dwarf peas is to place small posts every 3 feet (90cm) on each side of a row of peas.
 Stretching string between these posts supports the peas and keeps the crop off the ground.
-This is a good method for dwarf peas as it is so easy (and free!) but it doesn’t quite provide the same amount of support as the chicken wire.
+This is a good method for dwarf peas as it is so easy (and free!) but it doesn’t quite provide the same amount of support as chicken wire.

 Aftercare & Harvesting For Peas